 [Section 83 inserted by No. 55 of 2004 s.
 1089; amended by No. 58 of 2010 s.
 176.]

-84. Powers on inquiry
+84. Disciplinary action, SAT’s powers as to

 (1) If, in a proceeding commenced by an allegation under section 83 the State Administrative Tribunal is satisfied that proper cause exists for disciplinary action, the State Administrative Tribunal may do any one or more of the following things —

 (a) reprimand or caution the settlement agent;